SubhamPaul21/ECDSA-Node/README.md

 # ECDSA-Node
 This is the first week project of Ethereum Developer BootCamp by Alchemy University.

 This project is an example of using a client and server to facilitate transfers between different addresses.
-Since there is just a single server on the back-end handling transfers, this is clearly very centralized.
-We won't worry about distributed consensus for this project.
+This is clearly very centralized since there is just a single server on the back end handling transfers.
+However, we have incorporated Public Key Cryptography.

-However, something that we would like to incoporate is Public Key Cryptography.
-By using Elliptic Curve Digital Signatures we can make it so the server only allows transfers that have been signed for by the person who owns the associated address.
+By using the Elliptic Curve Digital Signature Algorithm, we have made the server only allow transfers signed for by the person who owns the associated address.

 ## Video instructions
 For an overview of this project as well as getting started instructions, check out the following video: